ska-telescope/tmc-prototype/README.md

     `py.test --cov=SubarrayNode test/`

 ### 4.8 Testing CentralNode
-**Prerequisite:** All instances of SubarrayNode, DishLeafNode and DishMaster TANGO Devices should be up and running.
+**Prerequisite:** All instances of SubarrayNodes, all TMC LeafNodes, DishMaster, CSPMaster, CSPSubarray, SDPMaster and SDPSubarray TANGO Devices should be up and running.

 * Navigate to the CentralNode folder: